How To Use Hemp Seed Oil For Cooking?

 Preparing hemp seeds is very easy!
 You can:

 - Toast them: Similar to other seeds, simply toss them in a pan over low-medium heat.
 No oil is needed, as hemp seeds are naturally rich in healthy oils.
-Toast until they start popping, then enjoy their delightful nutty flavor.
-Sprinkle them on yogurt, salads, or even ice cream for a satisfying crunch.
+Toast until they start popping, then enjoy their delightful nutty flavour.
+Sprinkle them on yoghurt, salads, or even ice cream for a satisfying crunch.

 - Grind them: For a more versatile option, grind the seeds in a food processor or blender.
 This hemp powder can be incorporated into batters for muffins, cakes, and cookies, adding a subtle nutty taste and a boost of fibre and healthy fats.
 Sprinkle it over cereal for an extra nutritional kick.